Easy Dutch Oven Pulled Chicken – Mexican Style!

 • Boneless skinless chicken thighs

 • Chipotle chillis in adobo sauce – I always have a tin of chipotle in my pantry.
-They are perfect for adding a smokey, warm chili flavor to dishes.
+They are perfect for adding a smoky, warm chili flavor to dishes.
 You’ll find them in good food stores and selected supermarkets.

 • sea salt flakes and black pepper to season